Trekking in Nepal in the summer season

 Can I do a high-altitude trek in Nepal during May and June?

-You can certainly do a high altitude trek in Nepal during May.
-It is a better time to do a high altitude trek than during February or March.
+You can undoubtedly do a high-altitude trek in Nepal during May.
+It is better to do a high-altitude hike than during February or March.
 We do receive some precipitation for a few days every month.
 We receive more massive snowfalls during February and March rather than in the middle of May and June.

 Dangers/Inconveniences of trekking in Nepal during the May and June Summer months.

 - All food on the menu might not be available.

-- The toilet floors could be wet and dirty due to the damp and muddy trails.
+- The toilet floors could be wet and dirty due to damp and muddy trails.

-- The paths could muddy due to the summer rain/snowfall.
-On the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.
+- The paths could be muddy due to the summer rain/snowfall.
+But on the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.

 - There could be very windy conditions in the higher elevations.

 - You will likely face rain in the lower elevations and snow in the higher mountains during summer, especially if the monsoon arrives in early June.

 - The views might not be as good in spring as it is during late autumn and May.
 In addition, forest fires could worsen the views during late spring.

 Trekking regions that fall into the Rainshadow areas:

 You will be visiting one of the scenic trekking trails in the monsoon season in Nepal.
 Once an independent Kingdom that was later annexed into Nepal’s territory, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
 Back Packers are not allowed to trek here.
-The Buddhists who once followed the Bon religion inhabits the upper Mustang predominantly.
-Upper Mustang is a high altitude desert.
-During the monsoon season, you will witness the rivers’ increased water level, including the holy and mighty Kali Gandaki River.
+The Buddhists who once followed the Bon religion inhabit the upper Mustang predominantly.
+Upper Mustang is a high-altitude desert.
+During the monsoon season, you will witness the rivers’ increased water levels, including the holy and mighty Kali Gandaki River.